corkili/invoice_idea/web/WEB-INF/vendors/Flot/README.md

 If it's not working on your development IE 6.0, check that it has support for VML which Excanvas is relying on.
-It appears that some stripped down versions used for test environments on virtual machines lack the VML support.
+It appears that some stripped down versions used for OCR environments on virtual machines lack the VML support.

 You can also try using [Flashcanvas][flashcanvas], which uses Flash to